nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/RARE_REST.md

 ### Creating the .gitignore

-Once the project is set up, make sure you create a `.gitignore` file and put the content at [this URL](https://www.toptal.com/developers/gitignore/api/django) in there before your first commit.
-Finally, create a local git repo with `git init` and connect it to your team's server side github repo with `git remote add origin <github ssh url>`.
-Once you have everything setup, push up the code.
-The other team members can now clone down the new Django project repo.
+Once the project is set up, be sure to create a `.gitignore` file and paste the contents from [this URL](https://www.toptal.com/developers/gitignore/api/django) into it before making your first commit.
+Finally, initialize a local git repository with `git init` and connect it to your team's server-side GitHub repository using `git remote add origin <github ssh url>`.
+Once you have everything set up, push the code.
+The other team members can now clone the new Django project repository.

 ### Issue Tickets
-The requirements for this project are more comprehensive than in V1.
-You will see many references to admin abilities.
-An admin is simply a user with more power.
-How do you give that power to a user?
+The requirements for this project are more extensive compared to V1.
+You will come across various mentions of administrative capabilities.
+An admin user simply possesses more privileges.
+How can you grant such power to a user?
 Update a user's `is_staff` property to `True`.
-Don't say we never gave you anything :)
+Remember, we're always here to support you :)

-## Rare ERD from Database Team
+## Rare ERD from the Database Team

 https://dbdiagram.io/d/5f885a013a78976d7b77cb74

-## Wireframes from Product Team
+## Wireframes from the Product Team

 https://miro.com/app/board/o9J_kiGCSK4=/